 – This refers to the interconnected nature of the globalised energy market.
 For example, the global complex means that demand in Japan can affect supply and price in the UK.

 – This refers to the network which transports energy from source (generator plants) to destination (homes and businesses).
 The grid can also describe the payment market between suppliers & generators.

 GSP (Grid Supply Point)

 – A system’s connection point at which the Transmission System is connected to a Distribution System.

 – This refers to data sourced from a half hourly meter.
 Data is delivered every 30 minutes, 24 hours a day, and 7 days a week.
 Roughly this amounts to delivering 17,520 recordings of demand per meter.

 Half Hourly Meter (HH Meter)

-– A high demand meter which are mandatory for businesses who consume >100kW in half an hour, and optional for businesses which consumer >70kW in half an hour.
-They records and transmit usage every half hour to the supplier so an accurate tariff can be charged.
+– A high demand meter which are mandatory for businesses that consume >100kW in half an hour, and optional for businesses that consume>70kW in half an hour.
+They record and transmit usage every half hour to the supplier so an accurate tariff can be charged.

 Higher Distribution Cost Levy (Assistance for Areas with High Electricity Distribution Costs)